-Regarding competition matters relating to special sectors of the economy under the umbrella of a regulatory authority, such as the telecommunications sector, which is supervised by the National Telecommunications and Post Committee (NTPC), the Commission will deal with markets falling within its competence, while referring others to the NTPC.
-This was demonstrated in a 2018 decision of the Commission, which approved the acquisition of sole control by Vodafone Hellas over Cyta Hellas regarding the market of acquisition of TV content, including the right to retransmit other TV channels and to offer pay TV services.
-In contrast, the examination of the offering of combined or bundled landline telephony, broadband access to internet, pay TV and mobile telephony were referred to the NTPC.
+Regarding competition matters relating to sectors of the economy under the umbrella of a specific regulatory authority - such as the telecommunications sector, which is supervised by the National Telecommunications and Post Committee (NTPC) - the Commission will deal with markets falling within its competence and refer others to the applicable regulatory authority.
+This was demonstrated in a 2018 Commission decision that approved the acquisition of sole control by Vodafone Hellas over Cyta Hellas regarding the market of acquisition of TV content, including the right to retransmit other TV channels and to offer pay TV services.
+In contrast, the examination of the offering of combined or bundled landline telephony, broadband internet access, pay TV and mobile telephony was referred to the NTPC.

-Legislation relating to special sectors (eg, banking, insurance, investment services, telecommunications, media and energy) provides for special notifications or approvals, not related to antitrust issues, in cases of acquisitions of major holdings.
+Legislation relating to special sectors (eg, banking, insurance, investment services, telecommunications, media and energy) provides for special notifications or approvals not related to antitrust issues in cases of acquisitions of major holdings.
 In addition, there exist special reporting requirements when a major holding in a company listed on the Athens Stock Exchange is acquired or disposed of.
 These should be examined on a case-by-case basis.

-Legislation aiming to attract investments includes the Development Bank Law 4608/2019 , the Development Law 4399/2016 and the Law on Strategic and Private Investments 4146/2013 .
-Tax incentives on the transformation of companies are provided by a number of laws, such as Law 4601/2019 , Law 4172/2013 , Law 2166/1993 and Law 1297/1972 .
+Legislation aiming to attract investments includes Law No. 4608/2019 on the Development Bank , Law No. 4399/2016 on Development and Law No. 4146/2013 on Strategic and Private Investments .
+Tax incentives for the transformation of companies are provided by a number of laws, such as Law No. 4601/2019 , Law No. 4172/2013 , Law No. 2166/1993 and Law No. 1297/1972 .